GiovanniSalmeri/yellow-diary/README.md

 `Max` = number of events to show per shortcut, 0 for unlimited
 `Tags` = show events with specific tags, wrap multiple tags into quotes

-If you want to customise the events with CSS, write a `diary-custom.css` file, put it into your `system/extensions` folder, open file `system/extensions/yellow-system.ini` and change `DiaryStyle: custom`.
-Another option to customise the events with CSS is editing the files in your `system/themes` folder.
-It's recommended to use the latter option.
+If you want to customise the events with CSS, write a `diary-custom.css` file, put it into your `system/themes` folder, open file `system/extensions/yellow-system.ini` and change `DiaryStyle: custom`.

 ## How to create an events list